Ceebs93/THDM_T3PS_scanner/Magellan_tasks.md

 - [ ] Install necessecary python modules to singularity, pandas, numpy, scipy, hd5f etc
 - [ ] Install Magellan to the singularity
 - [ ] Test Magellan in singularity works
+- [ ] Create new template file for runs not using 2HDMC